Best Restaurants & Food in Chiang Mai

 Chiang Mai Breakfast World

-Popular breakfast and brunch spot in Chiang Mai's old city, open daily from 7am until mid-afternoon.
+A popular breakfast and brunch spot in Chiang Mai's old city, serving Thai and international fare daily until 2:30pm.

 Lerd Rote Tai Rom Ma-Feuang